New Hampshire

 Student Eligibility

-Students must be between ages five and 20 and come from households where family income is less than 300 percent of the federal poverty level ($90,000 for a family of four in 2023–24).
-In the first two years of the program, scholarship organizations were required to award 70 percent of scholarship funds to students who previously attended a public school (“switchers”) or to switchers who already received a scholarship.
-However, beginning in the third year, the percentage of scholarship funds required to go to switchers reduced by 5 percent each year.
-In 2022–23, the program will require at least 30 percent of scholarship recipients to be switchers.
-Additionally, at least 40 percent of the total scholarships SOs award must be given to students who qualify for the federal free and reduced-price lunch program.
+Students must be between ages 5 and 20 and come from households where family income is less than 300% of the Federal Poverty Level or FPL ($93,600 for a family of four in 2024–2025).
+In the first two years of the program, scholarship organizations were required to award 70% of scholarship funds to students who previously attended a public school (“switchers”) or to switchers who already received a scholarship.
+However, beginning in the third year, the percentage of scholarship funds required to go to switchers is reduced by 5% each year.
+In 2024–2025, the program will require at least 20% of scholarship recipients to be switchers.
+Additionally, at least 40% of the total scholarship organization’s award must be given to students who qualify for the federal Free and Reduced-Price Lunch program.

 EdChoice Expert Feedback